What is Tögal?

 Where the practice surfaces in the index

-The Nyingma side of the index is thin and the man ngag sde material specifically is thinner — no in-corpus row presents the tögal curriculum as a primary subject, and the lineage's own teachers have consistently refused to publish the operational procedural detail outside the transmission relationship the practice requires.
+No item in the index presents the tögal curriculum as a primary subject.
+The lineage's teachers have consistently declined to publish operational details outside the transmission relationship the practice requires.
 The closest available approaches are the surrounding Tibetan-Buddhist materials.
-Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the index's clearest sustained articulation of the broader Vajrayāna view tögal operates inside; Trungpa held both Karma Kagyu and Nyingma transmissions, and the Kagyu lineage he carried treats the formless practices as the operative summit the lower vehicles' *ngöndro* preliminaries are arranged for.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the same lineage's framing for a lay Western audience — the groundlessness Pema names as the operative ground of her own practice is the experiential face of the empty cognisance the fourth vision exhausts into.
-Tenzin Palmo's *Cave in the Snow* records the British nun's twelve years of solitary retreat in a Lahaul cave under the Drukpa Kagyu — a different lineage, but the same form of life the man ngag sde curriculum is organised for — and remains the most direct first-person record in the index of long-form Tibetan retreat practice.
+Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* articulates the Vajrayāna view inside which tögal operates.
+Trungpa held both Karma Kagyu and Nyingma transmissions, and the Kagyu lineage he carried treats the formless practices as the summit that the *ngöndro* preliminaries are arranged for.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the same lineage's framing for a Western lay audience.
+The groundlessness Pema names as the ground of her practice is the experiential face of the empty cognisance the fourth vision exhausts into.
+Tenzin Palmo's *Cave in the Snow* records twelve years of solitary retreat in a Lahaul cave under the Drukpa Kagyu.
+It is the most direct first-person record of long-form Tibetan retreat in the index, in a different lineage but the same form of life the man ngag sde curriculum is organised for.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness and the Plum Village teaching from Br.
-Troi Duc Niem reach the same non-conceptual horizon from the Vietnamese Thiền lineage descended from Chán: the recognition the Mahāyāna names as the three doors of liberation is in the same family as what the fourth tögal vision opens onto, met through a different vocabulary.
+Troi Duc Niem reach the same non-conceptual horizon from the Vietnamese Thiền lineage.
+The recognition the Mahāyāna names as the three doors of liberation is in the same family as what the fourth tögal vision opens onto, arrived at through a different vocabulary.